-All other trademarks are hereby acknowledged and are used to the benefit of their respective owners.
-Blue Prism Cloud Limited and its affiliates are not responsible for the content of external websites referenced by this guide.
+All trademarks are hereby acknowledged and are used to the benefit of their respective owners.
+Blue Prism is not responsible for the content of external websites referenced by this document.

 Blue Prism Limited, 2 Cinnamon Park, Crab Lane, Warrington, WA2 0XP, United Kingdom.
 Registered in England: Reg.
 No. 4260035.
-Tel: +44 870 879 3000.
+Tel: +44 370 879 3000.
 Web: www.blueprism.com